horse-link/contracts.horse.link/README.md

 | Vault    | Lend    | 1800 DAI  | 0      | 200 DAI      | 2000         |
 | Attacker | Deposit | 10000 DAI | 10000  | 10200 DAI    | 10200        |
 | Market   | Settle  | 3600 DAI  | 0      | 3700 DAI     | 10200        |

+In the above example, the Vault has 3700 DAI in total assets and 10200 shares.
+The performance of the Vault is 3700 / 10200 = 0.36.

 ### Market